US-GHG-Center/ghgc-s3browse/README.md

 # browseui
-React based application to list BROWSE images from S3 bucket
+A React-based application for displaying BROWSE images stored in an S3 bucket.